-- Podiatric physicians (DPMs, or Doctors of Podiatric Medicine) focus on the diagnosis and treatment of diseases concerning the foot and ankle.
+- Podiatric physicians (DPMs, or Doctors of Podiatric Medicine) focus on the diagnosis and treatment of issues, conditions and diseases concerning the foot and ankle.
 Podiatric medicine is an early specialization of allopathic medicine and includes the prescription of medications and surgery.

 Allopathic Medicine Programs

 Years of Schooling Required to Become an Allopathic Physician: